mwiede/jsch/Readme.md

   * This library is a Multi-Release-jar, which means that you can only use certain features when a more recent Java version is used.
     * In order to use ssh-ed25519 & ssh-ed448, you must use at least Java 15.
     * In order to use curve25519-sha256, curve448-sha512 & chacha20-poly1305@<!-- -->openssh.com, you must use at least Java 11.
+  * As of the [0.1.66](https://github.com/mwiede/jsch/releases/tag/jsch-0.1.66) release, these algorithms can now be used with older Java releases if [Bouncy Castle](https://www.bouncycastle.org/) (bcprov-jdk15on) is added to the classpath.

 ## Changes since fork:
 * [0.1.66](https://github.com/mwiede/jsch/releases/tag/jsch-0.1.66)